-Has going on parental leave helped or hindered your career journey?
+In what ways has going on parental leave impacted on your career journey?

 Going on parental leave has provided me with great opportunities to return to work and try something new.
 You don’t always have the chance to go back into the same role you were in prior to your leave period, and this can be a huge career benefit (even if it doesn’t feel like it at the time).

 You have two gorgeous children who are at primary school, and you’ve recently had a beautiful baby girl.
 How has your experience been this time?